couscous/formulaone-database/circuits/README.md

   - Bahrain
   - Abu Dhabi
   - Albert Park
-  - Istanbul Racing Circuit
+  - Istanbul
   - Sochi
   - Spa Francorchamps
   - Hungaroring
   - Catalunya
+  - Monaco
+  - Sepang
+  - Portimao

 # License
 All the tracks present in this repo are made by us.